VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 * Side skirt with switch
 * Back power inlet
 * Y-axis tensioner
-* More linerar rail stops
+* More linear rail stops
 * SKR holder for DIN mount

 # Stuff you have to buy